banuelosj/AndroidSamples/java/shared-preferences-credential-persist/README.md

    Username: user1
    Password: user1
 2. The data will load, and a user can now click on the "Store Credentials" button.
-3. Clicking the button will redirect the user to a Login Activity, where a user can enter their username and password, then click the "Save" button to store the credentials.
+3. Clicking the button will redirect the user to a Login Fragment, where a user can enter their username and password, then click the "Save" button to store the credentials.
-4. Once the "Save" button is clicked, the user is redirected back to the MainActivity where, there is another prompt to sign-in.
+4. Once the "Save" button is clicked, the user is redirected back to the MainActivity.
-5. Click the close button, and wait for the data to load.
-6. After a user closes out of the app, and re-opens the app, they will no longer be prompted to sign in.
+5. After a user closes out of the app, and re-opens the app, they will no longer be prompted to sign in.

 ## Relevant API
 * SharedPreferencesCredentialPersistence